 This trip was in mid-May, so before prime tourist season, the weather was cool, but just fine for exploring.
 We did a lot of the tourist spots in central Copenhagen, and ventured out a little further as well.
 Here are some photos of our time there.

-Statue of Absalon facing the site of the original castle he built when Copenhagen was founded
+Statue of Absalon facing the site of the original castle he built when founding Copenhagen

 The Royal Stables, Copenhagen

 We also toured the Royal Reception Rooms in the palace

 Notice the steeple in the above photos, that is at the top of the Christiansborg Palace, now the home to the Danish parliament.

 We spent lots of time just exploring Copenhagen on foot, sometimes having a general idea of where we wanted to go, but not always.
 One day as we were heading towards Nyhavn, we noticed a troop of soldiers in ceremonial uniforms marching down the street.

 Royal Life Guards marching through Copenhagen, daily at 11:30

 Once at Nyhavn, we stopped at on open place and had a drink.
 It was really a pretty spot.
 The smart (…or cheap…) traveler would likely just do like the locals and bring a beer from a local store and enjoy it along the water without the tourist markup in the restaurants.

 Nyhavn, a famous spot for beautiful architecture